yuchi1989/ssltimer/README.md

 ### Threats to Validity
 SSLTimer cannot guarantee whether the tested servers are vulnerable or not.
 Even SSLTimer gets 0 variance as result, it still cannot guarantee the vulnerability because the blinding techniques may intentionally trick it.
 When SSLTimer gets very large variance, it means that the server is not vulnerable to this attack at this moment and this environment.
-(Testing the same server in different time and environments are necessary).
+We should also test the same server at different time and environments.

 ### Future work
 * Implement SSLTimer using C socket and measure the time using CPU cycles.